 The long-term experiments conducted in Russia show that, when 100 animals are resettled in a 1 km² area, they cut the mean snow cover height in half.
 Christian Beer and his colleagues wanted to determine what effect this could produce when applied to all Arctic permafrost soils as a whole.
 Could the animals’ influence, at least in theory, even be enough to mitigate intensive warming of the atmosphere and stop the thawing of the permafrost?

 For the purposes of his study, Beer used a special climate model that can simulate such temperature processes on the land surface over the course of an entire year.
-The results show: if emissions continue to rise unchecked (scenario RCP 8.5 in the latest IPCC Assessment Report), we can expect to see a 3.8-degree Celsius increase in permafrost temperatures, which would cause half of all permafrost to thaw.
-In contrast, with animal herds the ground would only warm by ca. 2.1 degrees – 44 percent less, which would be enough to preserve 80 percent of the current soils, as the model shows.
+The results show: if emissions continue to rise unchecked (scenario RCP 8.5 in the latest IPCC Assessment Report), we can expect to see a 3.8-degree Celsius (6.8-degree Fahrenheit) increase in permafrost temperatures, which would cause half of all permafrost to thaw.
+In contrast, with animal herds the ground would only warm by ca. 2.1 degrees Celsius (3.8 degrees Fahrenheit) – 44 percent less, which would be enough to preserve 80 percent of the current soils, as the model shows.

-“It may be utopian to imaging resettling wild animal herds in all the permafrost regions of the Northern Hemisphere,” the Earth system expert concedes.
+“It may be utopian to imagine resettling wild animal herds in all the permafrost regions of the Northern Hemisphere,” the Earth system expert concedes.
 “But the results indicate that using fewer animals would still produce a cooling effect.
 What we’ve shown here is a promising method for slowing the loss of our permanently frozen soils, and with it, the decomposition and release of the enormous carbon stockpiles they contain.”

-Beer and his team also considered potential side effects of the approach.
+Beer and his team also considered the potential side effects of the approach.
 For example, in summer the animals destroy the cooling moss layer on the ground, which warms it additionally.
 This aspect was also taken into account in the simulations, but the positive impact of the snow effect in winter is several times greater.
 As a next step, Beer plans to collaborate with biologists, in order to investigate how the animals would actually spread across the landscape.